Taxation of international executives

 Generally, the United States does not offer any expatriate concessions to foreign citizens working in the United States.
 However, holders of F, J, and Q visas may be exempt from income tax on compensation under certain circumstances.

 Is salary earned from working abroad taxed in the United States?
 If so, how?

 A U.S. citizen or resident who has a tax home4 in a foreign country and who is physically present in a foreign country or countries for at least 330 full days during any period of 12-consecutive months may elect to exclude a portion of his or her foreign earned income from gross income.
-The amount that may be excluded in 2016 is USD 101,300.
+The amount that may be excluded in 2018 is USD 103,900.
 This amount is adjusted annually for inflation.
-An exclusion or deduction for certain housing costs may also be claimed subject to limitations.
+An additional exclusion or deduction for certain housing costs may also be claimed subject to limitations.

 A U.S. citizen who establishes that he or she has been a bona fide resident of a foreign country or countries for an uninterrupted period that includes an entire calendar year may also elect to exclude a portion of his or her foreign income from gross income, subject to the same limitations noted above.
 A housing deduction or housing exclusion may also be claimed subject to certain limitations.